What happens if you get into difficulties?

 C. Attendance issues

-If circumstances beyond your control have prevented you from attending classes you may be able to apply for an attendance waiver.
+If circumstances beyond your control have prevented you from attending further classes, you may be able to apply for an attendance waiver for several additional classes.
+You must do this via the Special Consideration process on the Student Portal.
+Students with an Academic Adjustment Plan should first seek advice from their subject coordinator.

 Difficulties with language, organising and planning work that make it hard for you to submit adequate written work